MatthewB384/Desmosinator/README.md

 # Desmosinator
-A program to construct an image form line segments and export it to desmos
+A program to construct an image from line segments and export it to desmos